-To produce the incremental algorithm, we adapt the find and merge phase.
+For the incremental algorithm, we adapt the find and merge phase of the batch-based parallel algorithm.
 In the batch algorithm, all vertex summaries~$vs$ are computed, found, and merged.
 In the incremental algorithm, only vertex summaries of vertices with changed information are found and merged.
-This avoids unnecessary and costly operations.
+This avoids unnecessary operations.
 However, if no change log is available, for each vertex~$v$ in the graph database the make-set operation needs to be executed, \ie the new vertex summary~$vs$ needs to be extracted.
 When a change log is provided, vertex summaries are extracted only for changed vertices.

 There are six changes in a graph database that could require updates in a structural graph summary: a new vertex is observed with a new schema (\addSchema{}), a new vertex is observed with a known schema (\addInstance{}), a known vertex is observed with a changed schema (\modifySchema{}), a known vertex is observed with changed \enquote{payload-relevant information} (\modifyInstance{}), a vertex with its schema and payload information no longer exist (\deleteInstance{}), and no more vertices with a specific schema structure exist (\deleteSchema{}).